dockstore/dockstore/README.md

 ```

 Additional plugins can be created by taking one of the repos in [plugins](https://github.com/dockstore) as a model and
 using [pf4j](https://github.com/decebals/pf4j) as a reference.
-See [additional documenation](dockstore-file-plugin-parent) for more details.
+See [additional documentation](dockstore-file-plugin-parent) for more details.

 ## For Dockstore Developers